 - 1½ tablespoon honey

-- 3 tablespoons nonfat Greek yogurt (may substitute regular nonfat yogurt but finished product will be a little different)
+- 3 tablespoons nonfat Greek yogurt (may substitute regular nonfat yogurt but finished product will be a thinner consistency)

 - ½ tablespoon extra-virgin olive oil.